quicwg/datagram/draft-ietf-quic-datagram.md

 implementation MUST either delay sending the frame until the controller allows it or drop the frame without sending it (at which point it MAY notify the application).
-Implementations that use packet pacing ({{Section 7.7 of RFC9002}}) SHOULD take care to not drop DATAGRAM frames due to the transmission delays used for pacing, to avoid excessive packet drops.
+Implementations that use packet pacing ({{Section 7.7 of RFC9002}}) can also delay the sending of DATAGRAM frames to maintain consistent packet pacing.

 Implementations can optionally support allowing the application to specify a sending expiration time, beyond which a congestion-controlled DATAGRAM